‘A Man on the Inside’: A Sitcom Set at a High-End Retirement Home

 Spurned Lover

 This doesn’t go over well at all with Elliott (John Getz), Virginia’s blustery and bullying, cigar-smoking ex.
-Elliot desperately wants her back and hasn’t a clue on how to do so gracefully, or to play hard to get.
-At one point, one of characters refers to Virginia and Elliott as the “Ross and Rachel” (a wry nod to “Friends”) of the home, and that residents as a whole are senior-aged “eighth graders.”
+Elliott desperately wants her back and hasn’t a clue on how to do so gracefully, or to play hard to get.
+At one point, one of characters refers to Virginia and Elliott as the “Ross and Rachel” (a wry nod to “Friends”) of the home, and that the residents as a whole are senior-aged “eighth graders.”

-Elliot (John Getz, L) and Charles (Ted Danson) face off, in "A Man on the Inside."
+Elliott (John Getz, L) and Charles (Ted Danson) face off, in "A Man on the Inside."
 (Netflix)

-Elliot (John Getz, L) and Charles (Ted Danson) face off, in "A Man on the Inside."
+Elliott (John Getz, L) and Charles (Ted Danson) face off, in "A Man on the Inside."
 Netflix

-Things heat up when Elliott’s prized 1979 Cartier watch is pilfered and he, predictably, accuses Charles of both “stealing both his watch and his woman,” which he punctuates by punching Charles and leaving him with a bloody nose.
+Things heat up when Elliott’s prized 1979 Cartier watch is pilfered and he, predictably, accuses Charles of “stealing both his watch and his woman,” which he punctuates by punching Charles and leaving him with a bloody nose.

 While this minor venture into slapstick and misdirection is amusing, it’s not indicative of the series as a whole.
 Schur and his fellow writers present a deft mix of the comically absurd and the heartfelt reality of the failing health of aging.
 Death and severe illness is always around the corner for all of the residents.
-To Schur’s credit, he saves the most impactful moving example of this for the sixth episode.
+To Schur’s credit, he saves the most impactful and moving example of this for the sixth episode.

-At multiple points in the series, it’s stated that the principal cause of depression and death among seniors is not failing health, but rather loneliness.
+At multiple points in the series, it’s stated that the principal cause of depression and death among seniors is not failing health but, rather, loneliness.
 This is the reason that Charles takes on his new job and why multiple residents of the home slowly but surely wither away.
 The man who hired Julie in the first place rarely, if ever, visits his mother, even on her birthday.

 Didi (Stephanie Beatriz) manages a retirement home, in "A Man on the Inside."
 (Netflix)